When to Start

 Parents often ask "when is the best time to introduce a bottle?"
-There is not a perfect time, but lactation consultants usually recommend waiting until the milk supply is established and breastfeeding is going well.
+There is not a perfect time, but lactation consultants usually recommend waiting until the breast milk supply is established and breastfeeding is going well.
 Offering a bottle somewhere between 2-4 weeks is a good time frame.
 Occasionally waiting too long (after 6 weeks) can result in a baby who may strongly refuse the bottle.

 Offering a bottle 3-4 times a week and no more then once a day should keep baby familiar with the artificial nipple while maintaining a strong breastfeeding relationship.
 If your baby starts to prefer the bottle over the breast, simply offer the bottle less frequently or stop bottle feeding all together until breastfeeding is again going well.
 Remember, especially during the early months, if the baby receives a bottle, mom must pump to protect her milk supply.
 Although a full night's sleep might sound tempting, a mother must not go too long without expressing milk from her breasts or her supply will drop.

 If you need to give your baby a bottle before 2-4 weeks for medical reasons, contact a lactation consultant for advice on how to build and protect your milk supply while maintaining a breastfeeding relationship.

 We currently offer professional Lactation Consultations.
 Our team of International Board Certified Lactation Consultants offer one-on-one, gentle, virtual support for all breastfeeding problems.

 The baby is an active participant in the breastfeeding relationship.
 He must root, seek the breast, and open wide to latch.
 To support breastfeeding, it is important to replicate this behavior with a bottle.